 Canada’s history contains numerous chapters of domestic extremism.
 In Quebec the FLQ once terrorized the province by kidnapping politicians and bombing political targets.
 During the Oka Crisis tensions between the Indigenous and the settlers boiled over in dramatic waves of violence.
 Canada is no stranger to extremes on our soil and the most prominent form of violent ideological expression gripping our country today is Islamic Terrorism.

 A speech by Milo Yiannopoulos was scheduled to take place at UC Berkeley on February 1st 2017.
 Angry protesters surrounded the facility and demanded the event to be called off.
 A fire was set and the protesters became violent, ultimately resulting in the cancellation of the speech.
-Continue reading “Let Your Enemies Speak”
+Continue reading “The Voice of Your Enemy”

 E-International Relations is an online academic resource that offers free texts on a variety of topics.
 I was very impressed when I stumbled onto their collection.
 They cover a wide variety of subject matter including the ongoing situations in the Middle East, the conflict in Ukraine, and on Climate Change.
 Continue reading “Free Books From E-International Relations”